My name is Leta and here is my art journey.

 If I was a writer, I would write fairy tales.
-As an artist, I paint stories, memories, impressions, fuse real and imaginary.
+As an artist, I paint stories, fuse real and imaginary.

-As I go through my days, I frequently stop to notice beautiful places and moments.
-World is full of them.
-Every morning I bike with my children to their schools, and, as the seasons and weather change, I stop to wonder: fog is rolling through the meadow in the park, or autumn bright leaves reflect in rain puddles.
-Framed by a porch light and flowers door looks a little like portal to fairy tale.
-Candle flame reflects in wine glasses, creates small room or warmth and quiet conversation.
+I stop to notice special places and moments, sometimes around me, sometimes remembered, always fleeting.
+Life is full of them.
+Every morning I bike with my children to their schools, and, as the seasons and weather change, I stop to watch as fog is rolling through the meadow in the park, or autumn bright leaves reflect in rain puddles.
+Framed by a porch light and flowers door looks a little like portal to a story.
+Candle flame reflects in wine glasses, fills small room with warmth and quiet conversation.

 - PAL Wall solo show at Firehouse Art Center, Pleasanton.
 January 2019.